Applelo/VitaMaterialKit/README.md

 make
 ```

-You can also use this followed commands to send directly built files :
+You can also use this followed commands to send directly built files and launch Vita3K :

 ```shell
 #send eboot.bin file with FTP